 Overview of Yiwu Market District 5

-Yiwu Market District 5 opened on May 5, 2011, as the most recent and internationally focused addition to Yiwu International Trade City.
-It covers a building area of 640,000 square meters with a total investment of 1.42 billion yuan and hosts more than 7,000 booths.
-The building has five floors above ground and two underground floors.
+District 5 opened on May 5, 2011, making it the newest addition to Yiwu International Trade City.
+The building covers 640,000 square meters, holds more than 7,000 booths, and represents a total investment of 1.42 billion yuan.
+It has five floors above ground and two underground levels.

 Location and Layout of Yiwu Market District 5